Things To Do

-Baroy is a municipality located in the province of Lanao del Norte, Philippines.
-It is known for its rich cultural heritage and scenic beauty.
-The town is surrounded by lush greenery and offers a peaceful and serene environment.
+Baroy is a charming municipality located in the province of Lanao del Norte in the Philippines.
+It is known for its picturesque landscapes, friendly locals, and rich cultural heritage.
+The town offers a blend of rural and coastal attractions, making it an ideal destination for both relaxation and adventure.

 Spend a day exploring around